Types of Heuristics in Psychology

 Tversky and Kahneman suggested that heuristics are mental shortcuts that individuals use to simplify complex problems and make judgments quickly.
 They identified several common heuristics, such as the availability heuristic, which involves making judgments based on how easily examples come to mind, and the representativeness heuristic, which involves making judgments based on how closely something resembles a typical example.

-This resarch provided valuable insights into the limitations and biases associated with heuristics.
-They showed that heuristics can lead to systematic errors in thinking known as cognitive biases
+This research provided valuable insights into the limitations and biases associated with heuristics.
+They showed that heuristics can lead to systematic errors in thinking known as cognitive biases.

-How Do We Use Heuristics to Make Decisions?
+How We Use Different Types of Heuristics to Make Decisions?

 Heuristics are an inextricable part of our daily lives, even though we are rarely aware of them.
 In decisions both large and small, we use heuristics to help narrow down our choices and determine which option is right for us, often based on very limited information.